-ANNUAL REPORT 2015 THAI AGRO ENERGY PUBLIC COMPANY LIMITED
+ANNUAL REPORT 2016,

-Ethanol H H н-с-с-о-н H

-CONTENTS
+In Loving Memory

+629 PM

+HIS MAJESTY BHUMIBOL ADULYADEJ

+December 5,1927- October 13, 2016

-Report of the Board of Directors Board of Directors The company's management
+Report of the Board of Directors 5

+Board of Directors 6

+The company's management 8

-PART 1 : Business Engagement
+PART 1: Business Engagement

-1. Policy and Business Overview 10
+1. Business Policy and Overview 10

-2. Nature of Business
+2. Business Operation 10

-3. Risk Factors 37
+3. Risk Factors 32

-4. The Company's Assets Used for doing Business .
-41
+4. Properties Used in Business Operations 35

-5. Legal Disputes 44
+5. Legal Controversy 37

-6. General and Essential Information 45
+6. General Information and Others 38

+Profile of Directors and Executives 39

+Details of The Holding position in Related Companies of the executives 56

+Information of office and head of internal audit and corporate governance 58

 PART 2: Management and Corporate Governance

+Report of Audit Committee 60

+Report of the Nomination and Remuneration Committee 61

+Report of Risk Management Committee 62

-7. Securities and Shareholder Information 64
+7. Securities and Shareholder Information 63

-8. Management Structure 66
+8. Management Structure 65

-9. Corporate Governance 74
+9. Corporate Governance 73

-10. Corporate Social Responsibility 112
+10. Corporate Social Responsibility 108

-11. Internal Control and Risk Management 120
+11. Internal Control 117

-12. Related Party Transaction 123
+12. Related Transaction 119

-PART 3 : Financial Position and Operational Results
+PART 3: Financial Position and Operational Results

+13. Financial Highlights 122

-13. Key Financial data 126 14.
-Management Discussion and Analysis : MD&A 131 15.
-Financial Statements and Independent Auditor's report 139
+14. Management Discussion and Analysis: MD&A 129

+Financial Statements and Independent Auditor's report 12/

+On behalf of the Board of Directors of Thai Agro Energy Public Company Limited

+(Mr. Visit Noiphan) Chairman